 Once you bucket the campaigns, you can see the bucketed campaign under Unified Campaigns.

 - You can bucket "unified campaign" and "raw campaigns" together

 If you want to un-bucket the unified campaigns (for whatever reason), click the red trash button on the right side of each unified campaign.

 This depends on the number of campaigns you are currently running.
 Once all campaigns are bucketed, DataVault will be updated in 3 hours.
-Currently, the dashboard will be updated only after the weekend data refresh.
+Dashboard data for the last 45 days will be updated within a day.

 Some networks have a definite campaign structure, so campaign buckets happen automatically.
 This is a list of networks which don’t require campaign buckets manually.